 - Capability vs Conduct Flowchart

-The Statute Regulation governing the Removal from Non-Substantive Academic posts is accessed here.
+The Statute Regulation governing the Removal from Non-Substantive Academic posts.

 When dealing with issues of conduct the Disciplinary Regulation for Grades 1-5 or the Disciplinary Regulation for Grade 6, Ac1 and Above should be used.
 This is because there is a presumption that the conduct is mostly in the control of the employee, and that with some support they should be able to improve this.